For Connie Skelton, a midwife was the perfect choice for two very important moments in her life: the births of her two children.

 Adults need vaccinations just as much as children.
 While you receive the majority of your vaccinations in childhood, the following are shots you may receive as an adult:

-Flu: “We recommend an annual flu shot for everyone, but particularly for adults older than 50, those with heart...
+Flu: “We recommend an annual flu shot for everyone, but particularly for adults older...
 Read more

 Babies at risk for developmental problems benefit from periodic visits with a neonatologist.
 In Saint Francis Medical Center’s Level III Neonatal Intensive Care Unit (NICU) Developmental Clinic, neonatologists follow up with babies after they are discharged.